 Madeline Diver who was representing VOICE was welcomed to the meeting.
-VOICE was the new name for PAT.
+VOICE replaced PAT and believed in the power of negotiation to protect the interests of their members.

 The Chairman welcomed back the Senior Advisor, Children, Young People & Learning who had been on long-term sick leave.
 Introductions around the table followed.